PritK99/ML-Toolbox/Naive Bayes/README.md

 ## Results

-we use naive bayes to predict the gender given the first name.
-We achieve 82.3% accuracy for train data.
+We use naive bayes to predict the gender given the first name.
+The model achieved an accuracy of `82.3%` on train data.